ernstki/mediawiki-extensions-WikiUserInfo/README.md

 ## Installation

-Clone this repository into `extension` within your MediaWiki's installation directory.
+Clone this repository into `extensions` within your MediaWiki's installation directory.
 Then, in your `LocalSettings.php`:

 ```php